Icenium/icenium-cli/docs/man_pages/screenbuilder/screenbuilder.md

 [add-view](add-view.html) | Adds a new application view to your project.

 <% if(isHtml) { %>
+### Prerequisites

+* Verify that you have installed git on your system.

 ### Related Commands
 Command | Description
 ----------|----------